“… charismatic … a gifted storyteller …”

 Tiny Bio

-Twanna A. Hines, M.S. is an award-winning sexual health educator, healthy relationships advocate, author, and performer whose work spans 20 years, three continents, and audiences from corporate boardrooms to international policy convenings.
-She has held roles at University of Chicago, Planned Parenthood, Newsweek, the U.S. Department of State at the American Embassy in The Hague, and Fortune 500 companies.
-She’s the founder of FUNKY BROWN CHICK, Inc., a social impact consultancy serving nonprofits, foundations, B-Corps, and international organizations.
+Previous roles include staff positions at University of Chicago, Planned Parenthood, Newsweek, the U.S. Department of State at the American Embassy in The Hague, and Fortune 500 companies.
+She’s the founder of FUNKY BROWN CHICK, Inc., a social impact consultancy that supports nonprofits, foundations, CSOs, and other organizations by offering digital safeguarding and countering coordinated disinformation campaigns.

 Her writing has appeared in The Guardian, NBC News, Al Jazeera, Fast Company, and 25+ other outlets; she has been covered by The New York Times, CNN, Cosmopolitan, Essence, Vox, and 50+ additional media outlets.
 She has been called “a gifted storyteller” by The Washington Post.
+She speaks, writes, facilitates, and consults from Lisbon, Portugal, and Washington, D.C.

 Full Bio

-In 2005, she founded FUNKY BROWN CHICK, Inc., now an 11-person social impact consultancy serving nonprofits, foundations, B-Corps, and international organizations across nine areas of justice, from sexual and reproductive health to climate justice, anti-racism, immigration, and civic engagement.
-The firm’s clients collectively manage over $655 million in programming budgets.
+Working across sexual and reproductive health, climate justice, anti-racism, immigration, and civic engagement, the firm’s clients collectively manage over $655 million in programming budgets.
 Campaigns have moved over 900,000+ people, delivered 4X fundraising return on investment, and achieved newsletter open rates of 60–77% against a 15–25% sector average.
-With staff across the US and EU, and fiscal sponsorship through Fractured Atlas, FUNKY BROWN CHICK, Inc. bridges the transatlantic policy and funding environments that most consultancies navigate from only one side.
+With staff across the US and EU, FUNKY BROWN CHICK, Inc. has been fiscally sponsorsed by Fractured Atlas for more than a decade.

-The first Black American woman with a nationally syndicated sex column, reaching 1.7 million readers through Metro international newspapers, she has written and performed two sold-out, critically acclaimed one-woman theater shows, trained at Sundance Creative Change, and spoken at Harvard University, SXSW, Northwestern University, Woolly Mammoth Theatre, the Museum of Sex, Soho House, and 80+ additional venues across the United States, Europe, and Latin America.
-Her writing has appeared in The Guardian, NBC News, Al Jazeera, Fast Company, and 25+ other outlets; she has been featured in The New York Times, CNN, Cosmopolitan, Essence, Vox, and 50+ additional media outlets.
-The Washington Post called her “a gifted storyteller.”
+As the first Black American woman with a nationally syndicated sex column, she reached 1.7 million readers through her column at Metro international newspapers.
+She has also written and performed two sold-out, critically acclaimed one-woman theater shows, and her writing has appeared in The Guardian, NBC News, Al Jazeera, Fast Company, and 25+ other outlets.
 Her co-authored white paper Three Acts of Justice, developed with a Harvard University collaborator, provided a rights-based reproductive justice framework years before the threats it identified materialized.
+Published in 2024, it directly references the same democratic backsliding she now tracks.

-She is a member of the Truman National Security Project and has volunteered with Tribeca Film Festival, Democrats Abroad, and the Amnesty International Film Festival.
+Committed to combatting violence, she is a member of the Truman National Security Project and has volunteered with Tribeca Film Festival, Democrats Abroad, and the Amnesty International Film Festival.

 She holds an M.S. in Sociology from Florida State University, a B.S. from Illinois State University, where she was inducted into the Steve and Sandi Adams Legacy Hall of Fame.
 She completed post-graduate studies at New York University and Universiteit van Amsterdam.